Jump To Section:

 Once inside, they have many reasons to stay.
 Your home provides lots of confined spaces to explore, which makes skittish mice feel safe.
 Your home has stored foods and food particles on the floor and in the gaps of your kitchen, which can give mice a full belly.
 Your home probably has air conditioning in the summer and heat in the winter, so it is like springtime all year long.
 What mouse in its right mind wouldn't want to live in your home?
 But when mice get in, they can present many problems.
 They spread harmful bacteria, cause contamination with their feces and urine, spread ticks and other parasites, and damage property.
 Worse than all these, a tiny mouse can chew on a wire and cause a flame to spark.
 This can lead to a complete loss of property and potentially a loss of life.
 No home should ever be allowed to have mice in it.

 If you're suffering from a rodent infestation and you are in our service area, contact American Pest immediately for a consultation.
 We provide industry-leading pest control in Maryland, Virginia, Washington D.C. and portions of the surrounding states.
-We are equipped to give you real solutions for your rodent control needs.
+There is no reason to let mice get the best of you when we are equipped to give you real solutions for your rodent control needs.

 Related Mice Blogs & Articles